ARDG-NRAO/LibRA/README.md

 principles behind such telescopes are the same as those in other domains that rely on indirect imaging such as Magnetic Resonance Imaging (MRI) and Ultrasound imaging.
-To make RA algorithms available for application in such fields and enable cross-descipline R&D, the API to the library is based on C++ STL for portability and wider use that does not required RA-specific software stack and dependencies.
+To make RA algorithms available for application in such fields and enable cross-discipline R&D, the API to the library is based on C++ STL for portability and wider use that does not required RA-specific software stack and dependencies.